Membership of the CGS Governing Body

 Carmel holds a BEd (Hon) in Business Education from Manchester Metropolitan University, a Master of Arts: School Development from Canterbury Christ Church University and also has a National Professional Qualification in Headship.

-Dr Sue Brindley, Part-time Chief Education Advisor
+Dr Sue Brindley, Chief Education Advisor

 As well as working as our Chief Education Advisor, Sue Brindley is a University Associate Professor in the Faculty of Education at the University of Cambridge.
 Her current interests are working with teachers and schools on professional development through practitioner research (CamSTAR).
 She is particularly interested in the legitimisation of professional knowledge and the enhancement of professionalism through research.
 CamSTAR brings her into contact with substantial numbers of teachers working across a wide range of areas, and she is now working on a cross school project (with ten schools) on Conditions for Excellence.